Go to content

 Development of infrared image converters based on superconductors

-Design of various original models of IR systems
+Creation of original models of IR systems

 Study of the thermal field dynamics